Cheap Self-Catering Holidays

 - Check the email address: A professional, traceable email address is better than a Yahoo, Gmail or other instantly-available one.

 - Ask for references.
-As well as reading reviews, ask for references from previous visitors and phone them (try to verify those are independent references if possible).
+As well as reading reviews, ask for references from previous visitors (try to verify those are independent references if possible).

 - Do some digging.
 Ask to see a copy of the utility bill with the owner's name on it.
 Check their Facebook or LinkedIn profile.